McDougal Graduate Teaching Fellows group

 Eligibility

-Applicants must be registered graduate students in good academic standing with at least one semester of Yale teaching experience.
+Applicants must be registered PhD students in the Graduate School of Arts and Sciences.
+They must be in good academic standing, and have completed at least one semester of teaching at Yale at the time of application.

 Application